 If you want powder skiing, then you need to ski and/or snowboard in Japan.
-Up to 30m of the stuff can fall any given season meaning that if you time it well, you will get at least one 1+ foot dump any 7 days you are there between late December and mid March.
+Up to 30m of the stuff can fall any given season meaning that if you time it well, you will get at least one 1+ foot dump any 7 days you are there between late December and mid-March.
 Most of the time it snows non-stop with 3-4 foot accumulating literally overnight.
 If you’re thinking that these storms would force you to spend a few days indoors, you’d be mistaken, well most of the time.
-The low altitude and abundances of trees shields most areas from the wind and depending on the resort, visibility is generally good.
+The low altitude and abundances of trees shield most areas from the wind and depending on the resort, visibility is generally good.

 If you’d like to read about taking the train from Tokyo to the north island, check out our blog article on the journey from Tokyo to Hokkaido by Shinkansen Bullet train!

 CLICK ON A REGION BELOW TO FIND OUT WHERE YOU WANT TO RIDE THIS SEASON

 ‘There’s more to skiing Japan than Niseko and Hakuba.
 Ask us for where to find that solitary Japan powder!’

 We can confidently say that if you travel there to ski between late December and mid March you will not be disapointed.
 Even late November and late March can be epic as we’ve experienced.
 To give you the low-down –

 December is a cold, -15 to -30 in some areas.
 The weather brings consistant falls but the storms can hold off till later in the month meaning you’ll be skiing through thick brush amongst the trees as there just isn’t enough base.
 Generally you’ll be safe from mid Dec onwards.